fadedelement/modcollections/bg3/Realm of Wonder/bg3mm/loadorder.md

     - Valkrana's Spellbook - 12 New Necromancy Spells
     - Teleport Party To You Spell
     - Warlocks Spell List Fixer
-    - Necromancy Cantrips for Clerics
+    - Necrotic and Necromancy Spells for Clerics
     - Elemental Spells
 - Character
     - Transmog Enhanced